-ACICS is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+ACICS is a nationally accrediting agency that is no longer recognized by the United States Department of Education as of December 12, 2016.
+ACICS is recognized by the Council for Higher Education Accreditation.

 Authorizations

 Southern States University is also licensed in the state of Nevada by the Commission on Postsecondary Education